-On the day on which the engagement between Sir James Yeo and Commodore Chauncy took place on the lake, our dear friend Mrs. McNabb was buried in Mr. Servos' burying ground-supposed to be the 29th Sept., 1813.
+On the day on which the engagement between Sir James Yeo and Commodore Chauncey took place on the lake, our dear friend Mrs. McNabb was buried in Mr. Servos' burying ground-supposed to be Sept.
+29, 1813.

-This engagement history gives as the 28th Sept., but it is evident that during this exciting period some of the entries have been made from memory.
+This engagement history gives as Sept.
+28, but it is evident that, during this exciting period, some of the entries have been made from memory.

-1816, June 10th-Buried-George Lawe, Esq., Usher of the Black Rod.
+1816, June 10-Buried-George Lawe, Esq., Usher of the Black Rod.